yecril71pl/cpp-docs.pl-pl/docs/standard-library/numpunct-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Element specyficzny dla ustawień regionalnych do użycia jako separator tysięcy.
+Element specyficzny dla ustawień regionalnych, który ma być używany jako separator tysięcy.

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca [do_thousands_sep](#do_thousands_sep).
+Funkcja członkowska zwraca [do_thousands_sep](#do_thousands_sep).

 ### <a name="example"></a>Przykład